zstorc/ecology-manuscript/README.md

 # Code repository for the paper "Interannual variation in climate is a causal mechanism underlying year effects in community assembly"

-Zachary Storc, University of Kansas
+Zachary Storc, University of Kansas;
-Kathryn D. Eckhoff, Northern Arizona University
-Daniel C. Reuman, University of Kansas
+Kathryn D. Eckhoff, Northern Arizona University; Daniel C. Reuman, University of Kansas;
 Sara G. Baer, University of Kansas

 ## Introduction